ractivejs/ractivejs.github.io/docs/api/instance-methods.md

 ## ractive.findAll()

-This method is similar to [`ractive.find()`]ractivefind), with two important differences.
-Firstly, it returns a list of elements matching the selector, rather than a single node.
-Secondly, it can return a *live* list, which will stay in sync with the DOM as it continues to update.
+This method is similar to [`ractive.find()`]ractivefind), with an important difference - it returns a list of elements matching the selector, rather than a single node.

 **Syntax**